smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

 3. Assist with porting to Microsoft SQL server.

-4. Information Governance module: complete database support as required by the middleware.
+4. Information Governance module: Complete database support as required by the middleware.

 5. Build and revision control.